vtcloud/STO-2/README.md

 desired measure signal unchanged.

-The full data set for the reduction can be downloaded from the STO-2 server at The University of Arizona: http://soral.as.arizona.edu/STO2/
+The full data set for the reduction can be downloaded from the STO-2 server at The University of Arizona: http://soral.as.arizona.edu/STO2/.
+As noted below, the data should be placed into the directory "./Data/level0.7" relative to the directory from with the notebooks are executed (or modify the notebooks appropriately).

 The scripts include (in approximate order of execution):